TobikoData/sqlmesh/docs/guides/isolated_systems.md

 In the non-production system, computations will be reused across preview environments.
 However, the system's data are not representative of the production data and will not be reused by the production system.

-In the production system, the CI/CD bot will execute the necessary computations when a pull request is submitted if it is configured for [synchronized deployments](../integrations/github.md#synchronized-vs-desynchronized-deployments).
+In the production system, the CI/CD bot will execute the necessary computations when a pull request is submitted if it is configured for [synchronized deployment](../integrations/github.md#synchronized-vs-desynchronized-deployments).
 Merging to main and applying the changes to `prod` reuses the preview computations and only requires a virtual update.

-Learn more about synchronized and desynchronized deployments [here](../integrations/github.md#synchronized-vs-desynchronized-deployments).
+This approach enables true [blue-green deployment](https://en.m.wikipedia.org/wiki/Blue%E2%80%93green_deployment).
+Deploying to production occurs with no system downtime because virtual updates only require swapping views.
+If issues are identified after changes have been pushed to production, reverting is quick and painless because it just swaps the views back.